Kxtrijn/AO-Name-Checker/README.md

 # AO-Name-Checker
-I made this to find a good name as easy.
-Feel free to use it as well.
+I made this to find a good name easily.

+1. To get started, open Terminal in your file's location.
-To get started: .\check-name.ps1 -Help
+2. Then: .\check-name.ps1 -Help